awolverp/markupever/README.md

 * ✨ **Low-Memory**: Written in Rust.
 Uses low memory.
 Don't worry about memory leaks.
 Uses Rust memory allocator.
 * 🧶 **Thread-safe**: Completely thread-safe.
 * 🎯 **Quering**: Use your **CSS** knowledge for selecting elements from a HTML or XML document.

-> [!NOTE]\
-> ❤️ I ask for your support to continue on this path and make this Python library better and better ...
-> - Star this repository
-> - Tell me in issues your ideas and questions

 ## Installation
 You can install MarkupEver by using **pip**: